 All lectures are held in Cranbrook Art Museum’s deSalle Auditorium and are free to ArtMembers and students with identification, and included with Museum admission for the general public.
-The Museum will remain open prior to each lecture.
-Parking is available in the Cranbrook Art Museum parking lot and in the parking deck next to the Institute of Science.
+Cranbrook Art Museum is located at 39221 Woodward Ave., Bloomfield Hills, Michigan.

 The Public Lecture series at Cranbrook Academy of Art is a critical and idiosyncratic look into the conversations and inquiry that drives the 10 departments in Art, Architecture and Design.
 Our open structure allows for a responsive approach to curating our lecture series so that the conversations on campus are timely and engage urgent issues in our fields.
 Our open pedagogy means between 30-50 visiting artists, designers, curators and thinkers are bringing their research to our studios and impacting the practices of this community.
 This spring we are thrilled to have John Corso Esquivel join us as our Critical Studies and Humanities fellow, John will give two public lectures throughout the spring.

 Stephanie Syjuco creates large-scale spectacles of collected cultural objects, cumulative archives, and temporary vending installations, often with an active public component that invites viewers to directly participate as producers or distributors.
 Using critical wit and collaborative co-creation, her projects leverage open-source systems, shareware logic and flows of capital to investigate issues of economies and empire.
 This has included starting a global collaborative project with crochet crafters to counterfeit high-end consumer goods, presenting parasitic art counterfeiting events and developing alternative vending economies and other speculative propositions.